 One downside to this cover is it does not seamlessly affix to some trucks along the tailgate, which may let some water in.
-This particular version fits certain GM full-size pickups from 2014-2019, but there are models available for many other trucks.
-Just use the fitment guide provided.
+If you’re not sure what model you need for your truck, use the fitment guide provided.

 3. MaxMate Tri-Fold Truck Bed Tonneau Cover